meteor/react-tutorial/tutorial/simple-todos/08-methods.md

 We recommend that you change your `check` calls for wrong types to produce some errors, then you could understand what will happen in these cases as well.

-> Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/react-tutorial/tree/master/src/simple-todos/step08)
+> Review: you can check how your code should be at the end of this step [here](https://github.com/meteor/react-tutorial/tree/master/src/simple-todos/step08)

-In the next step we are going to start using Publications to just publish the data that is necessary on each case.
+In the next step, we are going to start using Publications to just publish the data that is necessary on each case.